LSU Health Shreveport

-Louisiana State University Health Sciences Center Shreveport (LSU Health Shreveport) is a public university focused on the health sciences and located in Shreveport, Louisiana.
-It is part of the LSU System and is composed of three different schools: the School of Medicine, School of Graduate Studies, and School of Allied Health Professions.
+LSU Health Shreveport (LSUHS) is a public university focused on health sciences education and located in Shreveport, Louisiana.
+It is part of the Louisiana State University System and is composed of three schools: the School of Medicine, School of Graduate Studies, and School of Allied Health Professions.
 The School of Medicine offers the Doctor of Medicine degree, while both the Schools of Graduate Studies and Allied Health offer Bachelor's degrees, Master's degrees, and Doctorate degrees.
-The Ochsner-LSU Health Hospital also offers 18 residency programs and 15 fellowships.
+The School of Medicine also offers 17 residency and 34 fellowship training programs through the Office of Graduate Medical Education.

 History

-It is part of the Louisiana State University System.
-It was established as the Louisiana State University School of Medicine at Shreveport in 1966; Edgar Hull – who in 1931 had worked to establish the Medical Center of Louisiana at New Orleans – was the first dean, from 1966 until he retired in 1973.
+Established in 1966 as the Louisiana State University School of Medicine at Shreveport, Edgar Hull – who in 1931 had worked to establish the Medical Center of Louisiana at New Orleans – served as the first dean until his retirement in 1973.
 G. E. Ghali was named Chancellor of LSU Health Shreveport in October 2016.
+Ghali left LSU Health Shreveport in June 2021.
+David Lewis, also dean of the School of Medicine, stepped in as interim chancellor.
+In January 2023, David Guzick took over as chancellor.

 Since 2016, the LSU medical school in Shreveport has grappled with financial troubles.
 LSU President F. King Alexander said that the troubles date to 2013, when the private Biomedical Research Foundation of Northwest Louisiana assumed control of the teaching hospital as part of then-Governor Bobby Jindal's plan to privatize the state charity hospital system.
 Alexander said that the foundation has not paid hospital bills in full and provides insufficient funding to sustain the medical school.

-In October 2018, a 50/50 partnership between Ochsner and LSU Health Shreveport took over managing the operations, replacing the previous management.
+In October 2018, LSU Health Shreveport formed a 50/50, public/private partnership with Ochsner Health.
+This new entity, Ochsner-LSU Health Shreveport is a branch of Ochsner Health System and serves the people of North Louisiana, a patient population of approximately 2 million.

 Academics

-LSU Health Shreveport's three professional schools (Medicine, Graduate Studies, and Allied Health Professions) offer multiple degree paths.
+LSU Health Shreveport consists of three professional schools: School of Medicine, School of Graduate Studies, and School of Allied Health Professions & Sciences.

 School of Medicine

-The School of Medicine only offers the MD degree, but some students elect to join the rigorous combined MD–PhD program.
+The School of Medicine confers the Doctor of Medicine (M.D.) degree through a four-year, system-based curriculum that integrates pre-clinical science with clinical training.
+Instruction occurs in the institution's Clinical Skills Center in the Center for Medical Education.
+Clinical rotations in years three and four are completed at affiliated Ochsner–LSU Health hospitals, including the Academic Medical Center, St. Mary Medical Center for Women and Children, Louisiana Behavioral Hospital, and Monroe Medical Center.
+Students may also pursue a combined MD–PhD program in collaboration with the School of Graduate Studies.

+The Ochsner Physician Scholars Program offers selected students financial support in exchange for a post-residency service commitment within the Ochsner Health network.
+The medical school reported 99.2% of students matching into residency programs in 2024.